JiajinChen/shinyBN/README.md

 ## Source code

 shinyBN is an open source project, and the source code and its manual is freely available at https://github.com/JiajinChen/shinyBN.

+## Contact us

+If you have any problem or other inquiries you can also email us at ywei@njmu.edu.cn .